 Foreclosure isn’t something anyone wants to worry about, especially since most of us don’t understand Utah foreclosure laws.
 Unfortunately, life sends a new obstacle every day, and sometimes they can’t be overcome.
 When you can’t make your mortgage payment or foreclosure is looming, you do have options.

-When you realize that you can’t make your mortgage payment, your first step should always be to inform your lender.
-You may think that they won’t work with you, but if you are willing to inform them of what is going on early in the game, they are much more likely to work out a deal and provide you some form of relief.
-Most mortgage dealers want your money, not your home.
+When you realize that you can’t make your mortgage payment, your first step should always be informing your lender.
+You may think that they won’t work with you, but if you are willing to inform them of what is going on early in the game, they are much more likely to work out a deal with and provide you some form of relief.

 Another option is to file for bankruptcy, as this will put a halt on foreclosure immediately as well as any other collection activities.
 However, bankruptcy isn’t a one-and-done deal and it most certainly is not usually the best option.
 You are never free of your debt.
 With bankruptcy, your creditors are agreeing to work with you in good faith to establish a reasonable plan for repayment, which will allow you to get back on your feet.
 Bankruptcy may be an acceptable option for some, but it isn’t the best option for most.
 Discuss your personal situation with a professional bankruptcy attorney to determine if filing for bankruptcy is a favorable strategy for you.

-For a short sale to begin, you must accept that you will not get an offer for your home’s full value.
-If you owe more than you’re offered, your lender must first agree to willingly accept a payoff amount for your mortgage that is less than what you still owe to them.
-Essentially, the remaining balance of the mortgage has to be forgiven.
+For a short sale to begin, your lender must first agree to willingly accept a payoff amount for your mortgage that is less than what you still owe to them.
+Essentially, the remaining balance of the mortgage is forgiven.
 A short sale can quickly resolve your financial problem without having to deal with the foreclosure of the home.
-However, you will still lose the home and you probably won’t make any profit whatsoever.
+However, you will still lose the home and you won’t make any profit whatsoever.
 You may even still be responsible for taxes and fees on the remaining balance that you owe to the lender.
-It does, however, open you up to the opportunity of repairing your credit sooner rather than later as a foreclosure or bankruptcy will damage your credit for years to come.
+It does open you up to the opportunity of repairing your credit sooner rather than later as opposed to a foreclosure.

 Unfortunately, most options have more drawbacks than they do benefits.
-Luckily for you, there is a way to avoid all of the consequences of foreclosure and foreclosure itself: sell your home to I Buy Utah Homes.
+Luckily for you, there is a way to avoid all of the consequences of foreclosure and foreclosure itself.
+All you need to do is get in touch with us at I Buy Utah Homes.
 Our foreclosure prevention services will work with your lender to put a stop to the foreclosure process and can usually work with you — quickly and effectively — regardless of how much you owe on the property.
-Don’t sit in the dark waiting for the lender to kick you out of your home; let us help you get the mortgage out from under your feet so that you can find an affordable place to live and avoid the negative effects that foreclosure will have on your current and future credit.
-Fill out our form to the right to learn more about our foreclosure and bankruptcy prevention programs.
-You can trust us to help with your Utah foreclosure prevention.
+Don’t sit in the dark waiting for the lender to kick you out of your home; let us help you get the mortgage out from under your feet so that you can find an affordable place to live and potentially avoid the negative effects that foreclosure has on your current and future credit.
+Fill out our form to the right to learn more about our foreclosure prevention programs.
+You can trust us to help with Utah foreclosure prevention.